clojure-emacs/cider/README.md

 result in the **older (0.2.6) nREPL dependency being used** (at least on Leiningen 2.5.1).
 This is likely a Leiningen bug.

+### Missing clojure-... function after CIDER update

+Most likely you've updated CIDER, without updating `clojure-mode` as well.

+CIDER depends on `clojure-mode` and you should always update them together, as the latest CIDER version might depend on functionality present only in the latest `clojure-mode` version.

 ## Documentation

 A single-page quick reference PDF for CIDER commands is available